 This is a rematch of the October 22nd game that North Alabama won 52-21.
 That game was close at halftime with UNA holding a 24-14 lead.
 Tucker ended up having a field day with 510 yards of total offense and 5 touchdowns.
 Dre Hall had 10 catches for 162 yards and a score as well.

-North Alabama has both the better offense and defense.
+North Alabama has both a better offense and defense.
 The questions are can Greenville play defense well enough and can the offense score enough points?
 That is a tough task and we like North Alabama to win this game 45-28.

 Super Regional Three (Northwest Missouri State)